yarka-guru/opensearch_ssm_connect/README.md

 After the user selects an environment, the application executes a series of AWS commands within that environment using `aws-vault`.
 These commands include:

-- Describing SSM parameters to get the parameter's name containing the RDS password.
-- Getting the value of the RDS password parameter.
 - Describing EC2 instances to get the ID of the bastion instance.
-- Describing RDS DB clusters to get the endpoint of the RDS cluster.
+- Describing OpenSearch domain to get the endpoint.
-- Starting an AWS SSM session to forward a local port to the RDS cluster.
+- Starting an AWS SSM session to forward a local port to the OpenSearch domain.

 The application logs the output of each command and any errors that occur.